remindmodel/remind/tutorials/06_Advanced_ChangeInputs.md

 ```R
 cfg$inputRevision
 ```
 the name of the needed input data is constructed.
 It is checked whether those input data are already available.
 If not they are automatically downloaded and distributed.
+For details where to get the input data if you are not running the model on the PIK cluster, see [02a_RunningREMINDLocally.md](https://github.com/remindmodel/remind/blob/develop/tutorials/02a_RunningREMINDLocally.md).

-The prepared input data is a compressed tar archive file `.tgz` and can be found on the cluster at `/p/projects/rd3mod/inputdata/output`.
+The prepared input data is a compressed tar archive file `.tgz` and can be found on the PIK cluster at `/p/projects/rd3mod/inputdata/output`.
 If you want to peek inside the archive to debug something or out of curiosity you can use the software [7-Zip](https://www.7-zip.org/), or the `tar` command in the terminal.

 ### How to Update Input Data

-1. Check for the current input data revision number in this cluster folder: `/p/projects/rd3mod/inputdata/cache`.
-Alternatively, run the helper tool `lastrev` (`/p/projects/rd3mod/tools/lastrev`) to get a list of the last five revX.XXX*_remind.tgz items in the default madrat output directory.
+1. Run the helper tool `lastrev` (`/p/projects/rd3mod/tools/lastrev`) to get a list of the last five `revX.XXX*_remind.tgz` items in the default madrat output directory.
+Alternatively, you can also check by hand in the `/p/projects/rd3mod/inputdata/output` folder on the PIK cluster.

 2. Clone the [remind-preprocessing repo](https://github.com/remindmodel/pre-processing) to your tmp folder on the cluster and edit its `start.R` file by inserting the next revision number.
 Use at least 4 decimal places for development/testing.
 If an old revision number is used, the input data will not be recalculated.
-Input data for a new regional resolution will be recalculated based on the existing cache information.
+Input data for a new regional resolution will be recalculated based on the existing cache information in the PUC file.

 3. Start the script with `sbatch slurm_start.sh`.
 The .log file lists the progress and potential errors.
 This process might take a while (currently >8 hours).